-The most well-known are Die Heute Show and Extra 3.
+The most well-known political satire shows are Die Heute Show and Extra 3.
 They aren’t laugh-out-loud hilarious, like The Daily Show during its prime, but they still have a lot of smart things to say about current events and politics.

 You may have also heard of Jan Böhmermann; he hosted Neo Magazin Royale up until last year; now, he hosts ZDF Magazin Royale, which has a very Last Week Tonight vibe.
-His old show was funnier, but the new one is still very entertaining.
+His old show was funnier, but the new one is still entertaining.

 There’s also Late Night Berlin, which is a talk show with a lot of pranks and skits.
 There’s a few duds every now and then, but that’s every late-night show, right?
 If you find this skit funny, you’ll probably enjoy the show.

 My favorite podcast, Deutschlandfunknova: Einhundert, is basically This German Life.
 They used to tell three stories on a theme, but have recently switched to telling just one story per episode.